opnfv/fuel/docs/release/installation/installation.instruction.rst

 ========================

-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Colorado release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Danube release can be found at `OPNFV Downloads <https://www.opnfv.org/software/download>`_.

 Building the ISO image
 ======================

 Alternatively, you may build the Fuel .iso from source by cloning the opnfv/fuel git repository.
-To retrieve the repository for the Colorado release use the following command:
+To retrieve the repository for the Danube release use the following command:

 .. code-block:: bash

     $ git clone https://gerrit.opnfv.org/gerrit/fuel

-Check-out the Colorado release tag to set the HEAD to the baseline required to replicate the Colorado release:
+Check-out the Danube release tag to set the HEAD to the baseline required to replicate the Danube release:

 .. code-block:: bash

-    $ git checkout colorado.3.0
+    $ git checkout danube.1.0

 Go to the fuel directory and build the .iso: